Here is a list of FAQs, select one from the list below to read more.

 Every weekend there's a ton of optional and scheduled activities, trips, and events.
 You will be informed of the options during the week by reading the daily bulletin and the activities board.
 An opportunity to create your individual schedule is offered, however, some activities are "all group" where the entire group is together.

-UCLA: There are trips to Disneyland, Universal Studios, Hurricane Harbor, concerts, baseball games, an optional weekend trip to San Diego, and much more.
+UCLA: There are trips to Disneyland, Universal Studios, Hurricane Harbor, concerts, baseball games, and much more.

-UC Santa Barbara: There are trips to Disneyland, Six Flags Magic Mountain, Los Angeles Days, Carpenteria Beach, Hearst Castle, Pismo Beach Hummer Tours, shopping malls, baseball games, and other local outings.
+UC Santa Barbara: There are trips to Disneyland, Six Flags Magic Mountain, Los Angeles Days, Carpinteria Beach, Hearst Castle, Pismo Beach Hummer Tours, shopping malls, baseball games, and other local outings.